axibase/jabber-client/jabber-test-room/README.md

 ```

 Application will perform login and then send _Hello_ message
-to the selected user.
+to the selected room.
 The result should be

 ```
 Login: OK